imaryan1569/100days-of-coding-challenge/README.md

 Given the first few terms of a sequence, determine the Nth term in that sequence.
 The sequence follows a specific rule or formula that can be deduced from the provided terms.
 The task is to find and return the Nth term using that rule.

 📌 Day 9: Power Calculation

 Problem Statement:
 Write a recursive function to calculate the result of raising a number x to the power n .

+📌 Day 10: Permuting Two Arrays

+Problem Statement:
+Given two arrays of integers, A and B, and a number k, determine if there exists a permutation of the arrays such that for every index i, the sum of A[i] + B[i] is greater than or equal to k.

+📌 Day 11: Array Reversal

+Problem Statement:
+Given an array of integers, reverse the elements of the array and return the reversed array.